dmp593/lorem/README.md

 Finally, to drop all the entities on a resource, just call the DELETE without any query parameter:

 - ```DELETE localhost:<app-port>/dogs/```

+#### IMPORTANT

+The MockAPI doesn't stop you for having duplicated entries for same "smart" ids.
+You must ensure the uniqueness of your data.

+If you have duplicated entries, with the second approach of DELETE, it will delete the *first* found with that "smart" id.
+If you want to delete all duplicated information for the same "smart" id, please use the first approach.

 ### Advanced Query Parameters